fmeiraf/primeGraph/README.md

 - **Zero Lock-in**: Deploy and run workflows however you want, with no vendor dependencies.
 - **Opinionated Yet Adaptable**: Structured foundations with room for customization.

-_Note from the author: This project came to life through my experience of creating AI applications.
+_Note from the author: This project came to life through my experience creating AI applications.
 I want to acknowledge [langgraph](https://www.langchain.com/langgraph) as the main inspiration for this project.
 As an individual developer, I wanted to gain experience creating my own workflow engine to implement more of my own ideas and learnings.
 At the same time, I also wanted to create a framework that is flexible enough for others to deploy their apps however they want, as this is an open source project.
 So feel free to use it, modify it, and contribute to it._

 #### Features

 - **Flexible Graph Construction**: Build multiple workflows with sequential and parallel execution paths.
-- **State Management**: Built-in state management with different buffer types to coordinate state management during workflow execution.
+- **State Management**: Built-in state management with various buffer types to coordinate state updates during execution.
-- **Type Safety**: Built-in type safety for your nodes' shared state using Pydantic.
+- **Type Safety**: Uses Pydantic for enforcing shared state types across nodes.
-- **Router Nodes**: Dynamic path selection based on node outputs.
+- **Router Nodes**: Dynamically choose execution paths based on node outputs.
-- **Repeatable Nodes**: Execute nodes multiple times in parallel or sequence.
+- **Repeatable Nodes**: Execute nodes multiple times either in parallel or sequence.
-- **Subgraphs**: graphs can be composed of subgraphs to allow for more complex workflows.
+- **Subgraphs**: Compose graphs of subgraphs to design complex workflows.
-- **Persistence**: Save and resume workflow execution using stored states (currently supports memory and Postgres).
+- **Persistence**: Save and resume execution using checkpoint storage (supports memory and Postgres).
-- **Async Support**: Full async/await support for non-blocking execution.
+- **Async Support**: Uses async/await for non-blocking execution with engine methods `execute()` and `resume()`.
-- **Acyclical and Cyclical Graphs**: Build acyclical and cyclical graphs with ease.
-- **Flow Control**: Support execution flow control for human-in-the-loop interactions.
+- **Flow Control**: Supports human-in-the-loop interactions by pausing and resuming workflows.
-- **Visualization**: Generate visual representations of your workflows with 0 effort.
+- **Visualization**: Generate visual representations of your workflows with minimal effort.
-- **Web Integration**: Built-in FastAPI integration with WebSocket support.
+- **Web Integration**: Integrate with FastAPI and WebSockets for interactive workflows.
-- **(Coming Soon) Streaming**: Stream outputs from your nodes as they are generated.

 ## Installation